Venafi/vault-pki-monitor-venafi/README.md

     vault token create -policy=devops-policy -display-name=devops
     ```

-1. Copy token from Key and export it into VAULT_TOKEN variable is you de before with root.
+1. Copy token from Key and export it into the VAULT_TOKEN variable in the same way as you did with root.
     ```bash
     export VAULT_TOKEN=<enter devops token here>
     ```
-1. Create a test zone on you Venafi Platform or Cloud and allow ony example.com domain there
+1. Create a test policy or zone in Venafi Platform or Cloud and allow only the example.com domain

-1. Configure venafi policy with devops user (you can try to change zone or tpp_url parameter to make sure
+1. Configure venafi policy with DevOps user (you can try to change zone or tpp_url parameter to make sure
 that restrictions are working):
     ```bash
     vault write pki/venafi-policy/default \